Censorship in the United Kingdom: Film

+After the passage of the Cinematograph Act 1909, which required local authorities to inspect and license cinemas for fire safety reasons, some local councils began to use licensing as a way to enforce film censorship.
+Consequently, the British Board of Film Censors, known today as the British Board of Film Classification (BBFC) was founded to standardise film regulation.

 Internet

-Although freedom of expression and protection of privacy over the Internet is guaranteed by UK law, since about 2010 there has been an increasing shift towards authoritarian measures such as increased surveillance (The United Kingdom has more police surveillance cameras than anywhere else outside of China) and police action.
+Although freedom of expression and protection of privacy over the Internet is guaranteed by UK law, since about 2010 there has been an increasing shift towards authoritarian measures such as increased surveillance (The United Kingdom has more police surveillance cameras than anywhere else outside China) and police action.
 Combating terrorism and preventing child abuse have been widely used by state agencies and private commercial actors (e.g. Internet service providers) to justify the implementation of interception and direct filtering measures.
 Nevertheless, in 2010 the OpenNet Initiative (ONI) found no evidence of technical filtering in the political, social, conflict/security, or Internet tools areas.
 The UK openly blocks child pornography websites, for which ONI does not test.

 98.6% of UK internet traffic consume a service called the child abuse image content list which uses data provided by the Internet Watch Foundation to identify pages judged to contain indecent photographs of children.
 When such a page is found, the system creates a "URL not found page" error rather than deliver the actual page or a warning page.

-In July and again in October 2011, the UK High Court ruled that BT Retail must block access to a website (newzbin.com) which "provides links to pirated movies".
+In July and again in October 2011, the High Court ruled that BT Retail must block access to a website (newzbin.com) which "provides links to pirated movies".
 In September 2011, in response to the court ruling and with encouragement from government, leading UK ISPs are reported to have privately agreed in principle to quickly restrict access to websites when presented with court orders.
 In May 2012 the High Court ordered UK ISPs to block The Pirate Bay to prevent further copyright infringing movie and music downloads facilitated by the website.
 Soon after, the High Court ordered UK ISPs to block other websites linking to, or endorsing online "piracy", such as KickAss Torrents (kat.ph).

-Since the end of 2013 a rolling program has been in place to ensure that most households in the UK have pornography and other material (such as suicide, alcohol and violence-related content) filtered from the Internet by default unless a household chooses to receive it.
-This follows an announcement by the Prime Minister David Cameron on 22 July 2013.
+Since the end of 2013 a rolling programme has been in place to ensure that most households in the UK have pornography and other material (such as suicide, alcohol and violence-related content) filtered from the Internet by default unless a household chooses to receive it.
+This follows an announcement by Prime Minister David Cameron on 22 July 2013.